-It’s been months and months since you’ve used your pool.
-That also means it’s been quite a while since you performed any pool maintenance.
+Has it been months and months since you’ve used your swimming pool?
+If so, that also means it’s been quite a while since you performed any pool maintenance.
 If you’re feeling a little out of practice, not to worry.
 Our tips will have you back up to speed in no time.

 Old Man Winter can really take a toll on your pool cover.
 Reverse the ravages of snow and ice by ridding your cover of debris and then pump all excess water off of the surface.
 Remove the cover and wipe it down with a damp cloth.
 Let it dry before packing it away for the season.